 If you’re committed plans don’t already include a meaningful travel program, consider at least adding a short project to the beginning of your journey.
 Starting your stint in a meaningful way will allow you to connect more quickly and deeply with your destination so that when it does come time for you to venture off on your own, you will be armed with the confidence, appreciation, and insider tips necessary to have the most optimum adventure possible.

-Researching your program provider prior to committing is likewise extremely important.
+If you opt for the meaningful travel route vis-a-vis programs, researching your program provider prior to committing is likewise extremely important.
 Ensure that they actually do help the population that they claim to, and don’t maintain any unethical arrangements or unsustainable habits.
 There is nothing worse than having a case of the shoulda-coulda-woulda’s after the fact.

 5. Learn the lingo, and not just the basics.